Hiring at Tiqets: Building the team behind the fastest-growing Dutch startup16 min read

 Second advice is about when you’re a startup company, you might get lost in what you’re really looking for.
 Because you’re new, nobody knows you, so they can be better working for other established companies.
 When someone says: “Ah, I want to work for you,” then you are tempted to just hire that person.
 But you don’t really know if the person is going to fit in your organization.
 A bad hire in a small company has a huge impact.
 It’s better to wait than just hiring someone.
 I’ve spoken to a lot of startups, they just don’t have a clear idea of what they’re standing for, what they’re looking for.
 They just hire someone because they think: “Oh, I have a friend, he is a smart guy, so he can work for me.”
 But sometimes it just isn’t the right decision for the company.
 You need to brainstorm together with a few other people to see what you’re really looking for.
 That’s important.

 Hagi Trinh: Thank you so much Stephanie, for joining us!

 We would like to thank Stephanie de Booij for sharing such nice hiring insights with us!
-What works well for Tiqets, that others often ignore, is their appreciation for honesty and efficiency.
+What works well for hiring at Tiqets, that others often ignore, is their appreciation for honesty and efficiency.
 They know who they need, they say what they mean to candidates, and they use tools to manage candidates properly.
-Sounds simple, but Tiqets is amongst a few companies that did it properly.
-Now the Tiqets team has propelled the company to the top rank of startup companies in the Netherlands.
+Sounds simple, but Tiqets is amongst a few companies that have done it properly.
+Now, the Tiqets team has propelled the company to the top rank of startup companies in the Netherlands.
 We can’t wait to see how much they grow in the future!